Movimento Passe Livre: Organization of the Free Pass Movement

 The movement’s national articulation is done through National Working Groups (GTN, Portuguese: Grupos de Trabalho Nacional), where the movement organizes joint actions, national announcements (such as the national newspaper of the movement) and the National Meeting of the Free Pass Movement (ENMPL).
 In the last ENMPL, the creation of Working Groups in communication, organization, and legal support was decided.

 National Day of Free Passage

 The 26 October is considered the National Day of the Struggle for Free Passage.
-Its first "edition" took place in 2005, where a ratchet in flames symbolized the union of the events that took place in 14 cities.
+Its first "edition" took place in 2005, where a turnstile in flames symbolized the union of the events that took place in 14 cities.
 The date was chosen because it was the day that the bill by petition (with some 20,000 signatures) was voted on in the City Council of Florianópolis.
 The project was approved on 4 November.